Neuroscience and Mental Well-being: Key Strategies for Brain Optimization

 Do something else besides watching Netflix before bed.

 If you’ve lost track of more nights than you can count while binge-watching a series, only to feel tired and groggy and kind of behind on life the next day, try a little experiment where you don’t watch TV before bed for a week.
 Use that time to read, color, call your mom, journal, take a bath, whatever.
-For a lot of people, zoning out with a good series can be a therapeutic coping mechanism, which is great, but it’s helpful to find other tools for calming down at the end of the day.
+For a lot of people, zoning out with a good series can be a helpful coping mechanism, which is great, but it’s helpful to find other tools for calming down at the end of the day.
 And maybe you’ll find one that won’t occasionally keep you up until 2 a.m.

 Think about things you only enjoy on vacation.
 Then inject a little of that into your daily life.